-It was a nice surprise for me to discover that the Exotarium still has monthly “late nights” every last Friday of the month.
+It was a nice surprise for me to discover that the Exotarium still has monthly “late nights” every last Friday of the month even in the Winter Season.
 And even the thunder and the rain are still on: 17:45h sharp!
 The big crocodiles have given way to smaller species of reptiles for space reasons, but the old-fashioned Exotarium is still worth the visit during those Friday events, after the crowds of school classes and tourists have long left.

 I like the old aquarium displays with the hundreds of species of fish, the legendary green “show stairs” up to the hot and overheated reptiles section and the scary insects and spiders.